Photon count estimation in single-molecule localization microscopy

 Author(s)

-R. O. Thorsen (TU Delft - ImPhys/Quantitative Imaging)
+Rasmus Thorsen (TU Delft - ImPhys/Quantitative Imaging)

-Christiaan N. Hulleman (TU Delft - ImPhys/Quantitative Imaging)
+Christiaan Hulleman (TU Delft - ImPhys/Quantitative Imaging)

 Hammer Mathias (University of Massachusetts Medical School)

-David Grünwald (University of Massachusetts Medical School)
+David Grunwald (University of Massachusetts Medical School)

-S Stallinga (TU Delft - ImPhys/Imaging Physics)
+Sjoerd Stallinga (TU Delft - Applied Sciences)

-B Rieger (TU Delft - ImPhys/Quantitative Imaging)
+Bernd Rieger (TU Delft - ImPhys/Quantitative Imaging)

 Research Group